wrmay/jet-data-acquisition/README.md

 - An AWS Account.
 The storage and visualization functions are hosted in AWS and the project uses AWS IoT services for provisioning and management of the device as well as for transmitting data to the storage and visualization components.
 - For the local machine, you must meet the following criteria:
   - be able to build maven projects (including the ability to download dependencies from the internet).
+  - python3 is installed
+  - Ansible is installed

 ### Install and Configure the AWS CLI on Your Local Machine